-Canon 1D X versus Canon 100D
+Canon 1D X vs 100D

-The side-by-side display below illustrates the physical size and weight of the Canon 1D X and the Canon 100D.
+An illustration of the physical size and weight of the Canon 1D X and the Canon 100D is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 100D is considerably smaller (60 percent) than the Canon 1D X. Moreover, the 100D is substantially lighter (74 percent) than the 1DX.
 It is worth mentioning in this context that the 1DX is splash and dust resistant, while the 100D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1DX) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (100D).
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 1DX gets 1120 shots out of its LP-E4N battery, while the 100D can take 380 images on a single charge of its LP-E12 power pack.
 As can be seen in the images above, the 1DX has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the 100D, there are third party battery grips available as optional accessories (see here on eBay).